Tag: global-history

 Geographic & Political Relationships: The sacred lands of Indo-Iranians

-Later, after Alexander the Great’s invasion of Persia and India, Persia came under the rule of Seleucus Nicator, one of his generals, thus forming the Seleucid Empire.
-Emperor Chandragupta Maurya of the Maurya Empire defeated Seleucus and took some territories of Persia under his domain.
+After Alexander the Great invaded Persia and India, the Persian rule passed to Seleucus Nicator, one of his generals, creating the Seleucid Empire.
+Emperor Chandragupta Maurya of the Maurya Empire defeated Seleucus and took some Persian territories.

-Towards 100 BCE, a group of Indianized Persians called Indo-Parthians or Pahlavas ruled parts of North West India.
-Both the civilizations benefited from the rise of the Kushan Empire, during which arts like the Gandhara Art and various knowledge systems flourished in Takshashila in India and Jundishapur in Iran, two of the greatest centres of ancient wisdom.
+Around 100 BCE, a group of Indianized Persians known as the Indo-Parthians or Pahlavas ruled parts of Northwest India.
+Both civilizations thrived during the reign of the Kushan Empire, when art forms like Gandhara Art and various knowledge systems developed at Takshashila and Jundishapur in India and Iran, two important centers of ancient learning.

-The Sassanian Empire of Iran and the Gupta Empire of India maintained good relations through trade and commerce.
-The border lands of Gandhara, Kabul, and Sistan were the melting points of different cultures, knowledge, religions, and other aspects of the world.
-Mani, a scion of the Ashkanian family in Persia, preached a syncretic religion called Manichaeism, combining beliefs from Christianity, Zoroastrianism & Buddhism, which became a major religion in the Silk Road cities.
-The Parthians and Eastern Iranians helped in translating Sanskrit texts to Chinese & Tibetan, forming a link between four civilizations.
+The Sassanian Empire of Iran and the Gupta Empire of India had strong trade relations.
+The border areas of Gandhara, Kabul, and Sistan became melting pots of cultures, knowledge, and religions.
+Mani, from an influential Persian family, spread a blended religion called Manichaeism that combined elements of Christianity, Zoroastrianism, and Buddhism, becoming a significant faith in Silk Road cities.
+The Parthians and Eastern Iranians helped translate Sanskrit texts into Chinese and Tibetan, linking four civilizations.

-After the Islamic Conquests of Iran, many Zoroastrians fled to India via the Arabian Sea.
-They are said to have landed in Gujarat, which was ruled by the Sisodia clan of the Rajput lineage.
+After the Islamic Conquest of Iran, many Zoroastrians fled to India by sea, landing in Gujarat, which was ruled by the Sisodia clan of the Rajputs.

-After the Islamic Conquests, Persia saw a large number of empires like the Great Seljuks, the Ilkhanates, the Safavids, the Afsharids, etc. India also saw great empires during that time, both indigenous and foreign, like the Palas, the Cholas, the Delhi Sultanates, the Mughals, the Marathas, etc.
+After the Islamic Conquests, Persia experienced many empires like the Great Seljuks, the Ilkhanates, the Safavids, and the Afsharids.
+India also witnessed powerful empires during this time, both local and foreign, such as the Palas, Cholas, Delhi Sultanates, Mughals, and Marathas.

 Conclusion